VitalySvyatyuk/pocket_option_trading_bot/README.md

 Only for Mac, Linux, .NET6.0 or newer required: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 ### Pocket Option trading bot with machine learning
 `po_bot_ml.py` - script makes orders based on prediction.
 Random Forest Classifier approach is used.
 The prediction is based on the indicators: `awesome_oscillator`, `PSAR`, `CCI` and `MACD` from the last 100 candles.
 Bot makes an order when the probability is > 0.60.
 You can set even higher values (0.70, 0.80, 0.90) in the `check_data()` method. !important!
-You have to set an order time = TIME param.
-For example, your `po_bot_ml.py/TIME`=5, then set your estimation to 5 candles.
+You have to set estimation = TIME param.
+For example, if your `po_bot_ml.py/TIME`=5, then set your estimation to 5 candles.
 Another example, your timeframe is 30m, and your estimation is 1h, so set TIME=2.
 The bot makes a prediction only for PUT action.
 And if probability < 30%, then CALL action fires.
 Works for 1m and higher timeframes.
 Only for Mac, Linux, .NET6.0 or newer required: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 ### Backtest